showhand92/detectiveSolver2018/README.md

 # DetectiveSolver2018
-This code solves the deduction problem, run the code as below:
+This code solves the deduction problem,
+run the code as below:
 ```
 python main.py
 ```
-See the problem below:\n
+See the problem below:
 ![question.jpg](https://github.com/showhand92/detectiveSolver2018/blob/master/questions.jpg)